Tanmesh4/foxbase-code-challenge/README.md

 you should see the message: 🚀 Server ready at: http://localhost:4007

 ### Step 4
-Now go back to the first terminal where we ran npm install and Run the command:
+Now go back to the first terminal where we ran the npm install and Run the command:
 ```sh
 npm run dev